YuvalShaul/k8s/2-pod-and-containers/8-shalom-example/do-it-yourself.md

 Phase A
-1. Create a directory for an application (in your host)
+1. Create a directory for an application (in your host).
-2. Create a python virtual environment in it
+2. Create a python virtual environment in it.
-3. Activate the local environment
+3. Activate the local environment.
-4. Install flask
+4. Install flask using pip
 5. Create a simple flask application (that listens to all ip addresses)
-6. Create a requirements.txt file
+6. Create a requirements.txt file (pip freeze)
-7. Test you app locally
+7. Test you app locally (use curl or a browser)

 Phase B